uviclibraries/infographics/canva-infographic-plan.md

 <img src="images//infographics-planning-01.png" style="float:right;width:280px;" alt="Infographic">
 1. For this exercise, you can use your own research or use data from a [research article titled Brief](https://www.bit.ly/dsc-infographic-meditatebit.ly/dsc-infographic-meditate){:target="_blank"}, daily meditation enhances attention, memory, mood, and emotional regulation in non-experienced meditators, in order to build skills before you start work on your own infographic.

+2. Determine who your audience is, as this should guide you in your choice of imagry, and cultural references.
+For example, if you are creating your infographic for middle school students you might effectively refrence a TikTok meme, however that same meme might not resonate with retirees.
+Whth that in mind, is your audience:
+  - middle school students?
+  - university students?
+  - retireees?
+  - another group?

 2. Determine which facts in the article are essential and which can be excluded in order to tell a story in a compelling yet concise way.
 In the meditation article (or your research), some facts & statistics that look interesting are:<br>
   - a.______________________________________________________________________________________________________________________
   - b.______________________________________________________________________________________________________________________